 A rolling forecast is a management tool that enables organizations to continuously plan (i.e., forecast) over a set time horizon.
-Why does rolling forecasting matter?
+Why does creating a rolling forecast matter?
 When you’re a finance leader and business partner, it matters because it’s your responsibility to keep a pulse on all aspects of your organization, including financial and operational performance.
-And while you’ll likely never get the credit you deserve for doing so, it’s also your responsibility to implement agile budgeting, planning & forecasting processes that enable collaboration and effective decision-making between finance, sales, operations, HR and other functions.
+And while you’ll likely never get the credit you deserve for doing so, it’s also your responsibility to implement agile budgeting, planning & forecasting processes that enable collaboration and provide support for effective business decisions between the finance team, sales, operations, HR, and other functions.

-So what kind of organizations can benefit from a rolling forecast process?
+Now that we have answered “what is a rolling forecast,” what kind of organizations can take advantage of rolling forecast benefits?
 Perhaps the better question is, who can’t?
-Because if your organization interacts regularly with consumers, suppliers or regional operations, there’s simply no escape.
+Because if your organization interacts regularly with consumers, suppliers, or regional operations, there’s simply no escape.
 From what?
 From the roller coaster ride and volatility of global markets these days.
 And to make matters worse, this roller coaster ride feels like the “new norm” of what to expect.

-On the one hand, we have fears of the next recession.
-And let’s not forget the impact of the ongoing US-China trade wars, uncertainty surrounding Brexit, as well as turmoil in the middle east and the impact on oil prices.
-Then on the other hand we have positive corporate earnings announcements and labor reports suggesting consumer health is stable.
+Daily, we have fears of the next recession.
+And let’s not forget the impact of the ongoing US-China trade wars, uncertainty surrounding inflation, as well as the impact on oil and gas prices.
 In other words, it’s constant chaos.
 This is a challenging environment to plan against.

 Not to mention, the fourth quarter is approaching fast.
 And that means that finance and business leaders are finalizing fourth-quarter forecasts and setting goals and plans for 2020.
 But with all this noise externally, how will organizations dial- in their final plans?
 Through brute force!
 With hours and hours of developing revenue and EBITDA targets.
-And for each scenario, there’s more hard work to align financial goals with what are often fragmented sales, workforce, production and capital planning processes.
+And for each scenario, there’s more hard work to align goals from your financial model with what are often fragmented sales, workforce, production, and capital planning processes.
 The cycle seems to never end.